ulvi95/ChessComAndLichessOrgRetrievers/README.md

 **Instructions**:

+1) Open the .py file.
+In Windows, it is also possible to open the .exe file
-1) Add nicknames one per line;
+2) Add nicknames one per line;
-2) Press "Process" button;
+3) Press "Process" button;
-3) Wait.
+4) Wait.
 To exit, press "Exit".

 All results are in the separate folders created by the program.
 For chess.com, **ChessComGames-->[nickname].
 For lichess.org, LichessOrgGames-->[nickname]**.